 1.1 Uses of TRS cable

-There are several functions of the TRS cable.
-It helps to connect stereo signals between devices and is also suitable for mono, balanced signals.
+There are several functions of the TRS cable, and it helps to connect stereo signals between devices and is also suitable for mono, balanced movements.

 2. Varying plug sizes of TRS cable